Downtown Beijing goes quiet as zero-Covid policy smothers capital

 “I feel very uncomfortable seeing so few people around,” Wang, a middle-aged cleaner waiting outside a restaurant for her shift to start, told AFP.

-Beijing has reported hundreds of infections in recent weeks, with 49 new Covid-19 infections confirmed on Monday, a relatively tiny number but enough to stir restrictions in the political heart of the country.
+Beijing has reported hundreds of infections in recent weeks, with 49 new Covid-19 infections confirmed on Monday, a relatively tiny number by international comparisons but enough to stir restrictions in the political heart of the country.

+Some finance workers were moving into hotels near their offices, as restrictions start to shape daily life in the city of 21 million.

+“Our company said we should try not to go home as they feel that there may be risks in commuting,” a Beijing-based investment manager who has moved into a hotel near his workplace.

 Shanghai has borne the brunt of the country’s Omicron surge, with more than 500 deaths, according to official numbers.